SludgePhD/CICD/README.md

 Variable | Meaning
 ---------|--------
 `GITHUB_TOKEN`    | GitHub Actions token.
-Needs to have `contents: write` permission is auto-publishing is used (for pushing tags and creating releases).
+Needs to have `contents: write` permission if auto-publishing is used (for pushing tags and creating releases).
 Hidden from all subprocesses invoked, except those that require it.
 `CRATES_IO_TOKEN` | Token for auto-publishing new versions to crates.io.
 If absent, auto-publishing is disabled.
 The token is hidden from any subprocesses invoked.
 `CICD_CHECK_ONLY` | If set to any value, only `cargo check` is run for CI instead of running tests.
 `CICD_SKIP_DOCS`  | If set to any value, `cargo doc` will not be run to check documentation.
+`CICD_SUDO`       | If set to any value, tests will be executed (but not built) using `sudo`.
+OS must be configured to allow passwordless `sudo`.